ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.net-tools/README.md

 ### Wake-on-LAN

-Set the wol object to true and 3 WOL packages are sent, with a pasue of 750ms, to your device.
+Set the wol object to true and 3 WOL packages are sent, with a pause of 750ms, to your device.

 ### Port scan